Bealby/grandpas-pocket-watch-shop/README.md

   the appointment.

 - Along with this an email of the appointment booking will be sent to the users email with all details provided.

 - On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect the user to their `My Profile` page.
-This introduces the user to all the features in the `My Profile` page, which include a tabulated list of orders and appoiontments made.
+This introduces the user to all the features in the `My Profile` page, which include a tabulated list of orders and appointments made.
 Along with the option to 'edit' and 'delete' appointments.

 - For smaller devices the 2 column layout will collapse